 Kieno Kammies has become synonymous with asking tough questions.
 He is dismissive of spin and invites opinions challenging his own.

 It’s not all hard talk with this experienced journalist and radio personality.
 Kieno cares deeply about the community in which he lives and works.
 His compassion for those less fortunate, those who have been wronged or ignored by the state is evident.

-His presence on the Breakfast Show has made major names a regular feature on CapeTalk.
+His presence on the station has made major names a regular feature on CapeTalk.
 Kieno has interviewed CEOs, Ministers, industry leaders and trend-setters.
 Some of his interviews have resulted in changes in policy.
 A focus on MediClinic, for example, resulted in the group of hospitals changing the way they do triage.
 His interview with a mother who couldn’t afford the tuition fees of Stellenbosch University for her daughter who achieved seven distinctions, resulted in listeners pledging enough funds for her first year.

 Kieno will be working with Teen Entrepreneur this year as part of the Lead SA Presenter initiative.